BinaryMuse/convocate/README.md

 Convocate
 =========

 Convocate is an open source, real time chat application that runs in the browser.
 It works great with [Fluid](http://fluidapp.com/).
+The server runs on Node.js.

 ![Convocate Concept Screenshot](https://raw.github.com/BinaryMuse/convocate/master/preview.png)